 16. Buy your ferry tickets on Valentines or Black Friday – On the day after Thanksgiving and Valentine’s Day the ferry companies have had sales that includ a Buy 1 Get 1 free offer.

 18. Bring your bikes.
 Renting bikes is pricier than bringing bikes on the ferry.
-Rentals are usually $5 per hour and up, while bringing a bike on the ferry is a one time charge of $10.
+Rentals rates are usually per hour and up, while bringing a bike on the ferry is a one-time charge.
+It is more affordable to bring a bike, if you plan on riding more than just an hour or so.

 20. Park you car in St. Ignace.
 The parking is cheaper, and you might even find some free parking.